Monash University: Statistics

 Biography

-George Pell was an Australian cardinal of the Catholic Church.
+George Pell AC was an Australian cardinal of the Catholic Church.
 He served as the inaugural prefect of the Secretariat for the Economy between 2014 and 2019, and was a member of the Council of Cardinal Advisers between 2013 and 2018.
 Ordained a priest in 1966 and bishop in 1987, he was made a cardinal in 2003.
 Pell served as the eighth Archbishop of Sydney (2001–2014), the seventh Archbishop of Melbourne (1996–2001) and an auxiliary bishop of Melbourne (1987–1996).
-He was also an author, columnist and public speaker.
+He was also an author and columnist.
 From 1996, Pell maintained a high public profile on a wide range of issues, while retaining an adherence to Catholic orthodoxy.

 Born in